pingcap/docs-cn/op-guide/ansible-deployment.md

 1. A Control Machine with the following requirements:

-    - Python 2.6 or Python 2.7
+    - Python 2.6 or Python 2.7, Ansible 2.3 or above
     - Python Jinja2 2.7.2 and MarkupSafe 0.11 packages.
 You can use the following commands to install the packages:

         ```
         pip install Jinja2==2.7.2 MarkupSafe==0.11
         ```

+    - Access to the managed nodes via SSH using password login or `SSH authorized_key` login.
     - Access to the external network to install curl package and download binary.
-    - Access to the managed nodes via SSH using password login or SSH authorized_key login.

 2. Several managed nodes with the following requirements: